manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 <property name="ControllerStepOffset" value="1" />
 ```
 The above are for making all-terrain vehicles that can climb objects.

 ***ControllerSlopeLimit*** is by default at **45** in Unity.
-Set it to 90 to be able to climb.
+Set it to **90** to be able to climb steep terrain slopes.
 I tried smaller values, but only 90 or greater seemed to work.

-***ControllerStepOffset***: The character will step up a stair only if it is closer to the ground than the indicated value.
-This should not be greater than the Character Controller’s height (ColliderHeight XML property) or it will generate an error.
+***ControllerStepOffset***: *from Unity docs: "The character will step up a stair only if it is closer to the ground than the indicated value.
+This should not be greater than the Character Controller’s height or it will generate an error.*"
+From what I understand, a step of **1.0** lets you climb over a single block.
+If you have a taller vehicle like the Loader, you can set it higher to be able to climb over 2-3-4 blocks.
+But never set it higher than the Character Controller’s height (***ColliderHeight*** XML property).

 ***ColliderSkinWidth*** Can be left to the default value that shows in Unity: **0.08**.
 But putting the minimum value of **0.0001** can help it climb better.